Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 YELLOW-CHINNED SPINETAIL (Certhiaxis cinnamomeus)

-RED-SHOULDERED SPINETAIL (Synallaxis hellmayri) – Super-good stuff there!!
-[E]
+RED-SHOULDERED SPINETAIL (Synallaxis hellmayri) [E]

 SOOTY-FRONTED SPINETAIL (Synallaxis frontalis)